t1/deployer/docs/tutorial.md

 For a complete list, see [the reference](reference.md#bundle-file-format).
 But some resources, e.g. data sources, require credentials, most often a user name and a password.
 You should *not* just put them into a bundle stored in your repository... too many people will be able to see that!

 While security-wise the best alternative is to use client certificates to authenticate and authorize, this option is often not available.
-You can instead encrypt the password and let The Deployer decrypt it with a key stored on the machine.
+But you can instead encrypt the password and let The Deployer decrypt it with a key stored on the machine.
 The encryption can be symmetric, but you'll get the most comfort/security balance by using public key encryption, eventually even with the public key from the server certificate of the machine: